opsone-ch/documentation/services/websites/index.md

     "server_name": "html.example.net"
     "env":         "PROD"
     "type":        "html"
 ```

+** Hint: ** other types on request (node.js, ruby etc.)

 ## Delete website

 At the moment you have to contact our [Support](../support/) to delete a hosting.
-Later on we will provide a solution to delete it over hiera.
+Later, we will provide a solution to delete it over hiera.

 ---